| |

 As outlined before, this is more an extra to your training

 programme than part of it.
-Climbing walls do little
+Climbing walls do little for

-training for improving your wall technique.
-Remember
+for improving your wall technique.
+Remember that good

 REST DAYS ...

-A day of rest does not mean undoing all the good of
+A day of rest does not mean undoing all the good of the

 SCHEDULE CHANGES ...